Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 Each set of arms may only hold one charge at a time.
 Casting any further charges into it causes the previous charge to fizzle away harmlessly.
 Your holstered weapons can continue to hold stored charges.

+Once per turn, without spending an action, you may spend 1 essence to cast a charge into your weapon.

-You learn 4 charges at level 1, each of which takes a minor action and costs 1 essence.
-You learn an additional charge at level 4, 8, 12, 16 and 19.
+You learn 4 charges at level 1, and learn an additional charge at level 4, 8, 12, 16 and 19.
 Select these from the charges section at the end of this class description.

-These charges can also be cast on their own, directly at the target, with a 4 tile range, and using the attack roll specified in the charge description.
+You may spend 1 essence to use **Cast** minor action.
+When you do, choose whether to cast the charge into your weapon or directly at a target of your choice within range.

 ## Mastery: Weaponry